rubenvannieuwpoort/monitor_control/README.md

     export PATH=~/bin:$PATH

-After this, you can simply do
+After this, you can use the scripts in different ways:

+Read the current brightness:

+    > brightness
-    brightness 50 && contrast 50
+    50

+Increase the current brightness:

+    > brightness +20
+    70

+Decrease the current brightness:

+    > brightness -10
+    60

-from the terminal.
+Set the brightness:

+    > brightness 65

+Of course, the same thing works for the contrast.